 My family really enjoys being out in nature, we’ve visited Billy Frank Jr. Nisqually National Wildlife Refuge during every season and it does not disappoint.
-Check out all the seasons of wildlife here.

 All year long you’ll see wildlife, have beautiful photo opportunities, see nature’s color change during fall and spring and maybe have some snow during winter.
 Several miles of hiking trails and the best views for looking for wildlife from birds to whale watching.
 Trails have easy access for wheelchairs or strollers, multiple observation points and free to use telescopes.
 Fishing and hunting is permitted but read all about the rules online.
 Bring some food for a picnic, there are a couple picnic tables near the barns or benches throughout the trails.